benitomartin/bank-churn-classification/README.md

 People with 3 and 4 products show the higher churn rate with 88 %, but it only represents 2 % of the clients.
 On the other hand people with only 1 product have the higher churn rate specific weight as it accounts for 46 % of all churns and 34 % within it distribution group.

-People with 2 products only churn by 6 %, representing the most estable group.
+People with 2 products only churn by 6 %, representing the most stable group.

 <p align="center">
     <img src="images/nr_products.png"/>